-Each Association shall identify proportionate and appropriate actions to be taken to support and/or maintain (as appropriate) the diversity targets set out in Requirement 2.1.
+Each Association shall identify proportionate and appropriate actions to be taken to support and/or maintain (as appropriate) the diversity targets set out in Requirement 2.1 and to publish a diversity and inclusion action plan.

 Same commentary as applies to Requirement 2.1.